khodges42/urf/README.md

 # URF

 ## Description
 URF is a universal hot-reload tool, similar to various NPM offerings.
-It watches a specified directory and executes a makefile target in that directory upon change.
+It watches a directory and executes a makefile target in that directory upon change.
+In the spirit of Ken, URF was made to be as simple as possible.
+Just `urf` in a directory with a makefile and you're hot reloading.

 ## Installation
 `go get github.com/khodges42/urf`

 ## Usage
 ```
-urf ~/code/myProject/
+urf
   -dir string
     	Directory to watch (Default is .) (default ".")
   -maketarget string